uidesigner-Priya/CODSOFT_Level_1_TASK_3/README.md

 # Calculator Project

 This is a simple calculator project built using HTML, CSS, and JavaScript.
 The calculator includes basic arithmetic operations and supports both dark and light modes.
+This project is a part of my Level 1 internship task given by CODSOFT.

 ## Features